 Today's Wal-Mart facilities are still driven by the Three Basic Beliefs that drove our very first store.
 Although Mr. Sam is no longer with us, his ideas and ethics provide a timeless recipe for success.
-(Wal-Mart, 2005, emphasis added, http://www.wal-martchina.com/english/index.htm)
+(2005, emphasis ours).

-Hyperglobalization is defined as a 'new epoch of human history characterized by significant changes in trade, finance and governance' (Fairclough & Thomas, 2004, p.
-379).
-This neoliberal utopian discourse is countered by a neo-Marxist version of hyperglobalization discourse which focuses on issues of oppression (Boje, 2007).
+Hyperglobalization is defined as a "new epoch of human history characterized by significant changes in trade, finance and governance" (Fairclough & Thomas, 2004: 379).
+This neo-liberal utopian discourse is countered by a neo-Marxist version of hyperglobalization discourse which focuses on issues of oppression (Boje, 2005a).

 Our thesis: corporate narratives about the dead leader, as well as referential quotations, mediate and mobilize Wal-Mart's global action into a Sam Walton specter, and are a strategic way to oppose more neo-Marxist ghosts (or specters) of hyperglobalization discourse.
-According to Derrida (1994), there are three steps to specter emergence: the mourning, the voice, and the work.
-The mourning is necessary to identify and localize the corpse; then, the voice of the defunct be must heard, which provides him with significance; finally, the work will achieve the coming of the specter.
+According to Derrida (1994) there are three steps on the specter emergence: the mourning, the voice, and the work.
+The mourning is necessary to identify and localize the corpse; then, the voice of the defunct be must heard, which provides him significance; finally, the work of the "thing" (Derrida, 1994: 9) will achieve the coming process of the specter.

-We explore how Mr. Sam 'ghost story' narratives are a way of antenarrating progress by Wal-Mart that covers up thousands of consequences.
-An antenarrative is a tersely-told story, often a fragment, lacking the cohesion of full-blown narrative yet able to be transformative (Boje, 2001).
-Wal-Mart sells itself as the engine of economic progress, as a passagepoint on the road to the top through (hyper)globalization.
-The simple antenarrative used by Wal-Mart is: 'Globalization is progress.'
-One common managerialist hyperglobalization antenarrative is called 'Road to the top,' a storyteller's bet that a pre-story can set up subjective expectations: for example, Wal-Mart is progress via globalization, a grand narrative of economic progress.
-A counter-antenarrative among activists is 'Road to the bottom.'
+We explore how Mr. Sam "ghost story" narratives are a way of antenarrating progress by Wal-Mart that covers up thousands of consequences.
+An antenarrative is a tersely-told story, often a fragment, lacking cohesion of full blown narrative, yet able to be transformative (Boje, 2001).
+Wal-Mart sells itself as the engine of economic progress, as a passagepoint on the road to the top through (hyper) globalization.
+The simple antenarrative used by Wal-Mart is that "globalization is progress."
+One common managerialist hyperglobalization antenarrative is called "Road to the Top", a storyteller's bet that a pre-story (a gambler's bet) can set up subjective expectations: e.g. Wal-Mart is progress via globalization, a grand narrative of economic progress.
+A counter-antenarrative among activists is "Road to the Bottom."

-First, we summarize our content analysis methodology.
-Next, we discuss the emergence of Sam's specter as a posthumous presence within the company, as evidenced in Wal-Mart annual reports (1972-2006).
+In the structure of this article, first, we summarize our content analysis methodology.
+Next we discuss the emergence of Sam's specter as a posthumous presence within the company, as evidenced in Wal-Mart annual reports (1973-2005).
 Then we explore how the Mr. Sam persona fits the Weberian concept of routinization of charisma, and Bakhtin's double narration.
-We finally approach the dark side of Sam's ghost and see how it can be related to the hungry ghost of Dante's Inferno - to ghosts that are not so friendly.
+We finally approach the dark side of Sam's ghost and see how it can be related to the hungry ghost of Dante's Inferno, ghosts that are not so friendly.